LunaCreates/Luna-Creates/src/site/blog/top-travel-influencers.md

 Slept in castles, ate breakfast with Giraffes and explored the world from above and below.

-The thing about a bucket list, it does not need to be a list at all, it’s about living life with purpose, realising that there are special bucket list experiences waiting to be had each and everyday of your life.
+_"The thing about a bucket list, it does not need to be a list at all, it’s about living life with purpose, realising that there are special bucket list experiences waiting to be had each and everyday of your life._

-_“For us these moments have made us brave, encouraged us to try new things and help us be more open minded, open hearted and grateful for when they come along._
+_For us these moments have made us brave, encouraged us to try new things and help us be more open minded, open hearted and grateful for when they come along._

 _Hopefully your moments will do the same._